YU-MITC/moodle-mod_kalmediaassign/README.md

 Change log of YU Kaltura Media Assignment
 ------

+Version 1.3.2

+* fixed  backup and restore scripts, in order to backup/restore process in Moodle 3.x.

 Version 1.3.1

 * fixed locallib.php, in order to resolve a problem about submission remaining datetime.